emqx/emqx-docs/en_US/rule/rule-example.md

 ## Create MySQL Rules

-Setup a MySQL database, and changes the username/password to root/public, taking Mac OSX for instance:
+Setup a MySQL database, and change the username/password to root/public, taking Mac OSX for instance:

 ```bash
 $ brew install mysql